grunkyb/pico-pid-lcd/README.md

 The files in the code folder should be copied to the Pico.
 This can be done using Thonny.

-* If there is no menus at the top to the Thonny window, switch to regular mode and restart Thonny.
+* If there are no menus at the top to the Thonny window, switch to regular mode using the hyperlink in the top-right of the window and restart Thonny.
 * Select View | Files
 * Right click on the files to transfer and select Upload to /.